lirantal/nodejs-cli-apps-best-practices/README.md

 How to properly access files:
 - `process.cwd()`: use it when the file path that you need to access depends on the relative location of the Node.js CLI.
 A good example for this is when the CLI supports file paths to create logs, such as: `myCli --outfile ../../out.json`.
-If `myCli` is installed in `/usr/local/node_modules/myCli/bin/myCli.js` then `process.cwd()` will not refer to that location, but rather to the current working directory, which is whicever the directory the user is at when the CLI was invoked.
+If `myCli` is installed in `/usr/local/node_modules/myCli/bin/myCli.js` then `process.cwd()` will not refer to that location, but rather to the current working directory, which is whichever the directory the user is at when the CLI was invoked.
 - `__dirname`: use it when you need to access a file from within the CLI's source code and refer to a file from the relevant location of the file which the code lies in.
 For example, when the CLI needs to access a JSON data file in another directory: `fs.readFile(path.join(__dirname, '..', 'myDataFile.json'))`.